ananyay/Pedal_through_Austin/README.md

 ![Busy Hours](Images/Busy_Hour.png)

-* There is more usage of bikes on weekends compared to weekdays.
-Saturday has the highest bicycle rentals.
+* We noticed weekends are in high demand compared to weekdays, but Saturday has highest volume and can be determined as it is the most popular day of week.

 ![Busy Weekdays](Images/Busy_Week.png)